andrewplotner/katacoda-scenarios/25. Skill Test 2- mbr,gpt,filesystems, mounting/step0.md

 Persistence
 </pre>
 **<pre>
-please be patient while all needed items are installed, once screen clears, you may continue </pre>**
+please be patient while all needed items are installed, once complete, you may continue </pre>**